 Under Florida Statute § 320.261, it is a crime to knowingly attach to any motor vehicle:

-…that the DHSMV did not issue, assign, or lawfully transfer to that specific vehicle.
+…that the Florida Department of Highway Safety and Motor Vehicles (DHSMV) did not issue, assign, or lawfully transfer to that specific vehicle.

-Although this seems like a minor traffic offense, it’s a criminal charge, not a civil citation.
+⚠️ Important: This is a criminal charge, not a civil traffic citation.

 🔍 Why This Matters for First-Time Offenders

-For most people, jail does not pose the biggest risk—it’s the permanent criminal record that comes with being adjudicated guilty if convicted.
-Unfortunately, this record:
+For many first-time offenders, jail may not be the biggest risk.
+The real problem is the permanent criminal record that comes with adjudication.

-- May affect background checks, insurance, or professional licensing
+• A record may affect background checks, insurance rates, or professional licensing

 🛡️ How a Criminal Defense Attorney Can Help

-At Michael White, P.A., we fight for clients across Fort Lauderdale and South Florida who are facing plate and registration-related charges.
+At Michael White, P.A., we fight for clients across Fort Lauderdale and South Florida facing plate and registration-related charges.

 Q: Is this a civil traffic ticket or a criminal offense?